Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

-which can be independently detected and compared to the chemical potential for Cooper pairs.
-This is often done by observing the current across a second NIS junction, $I = G^N \times \mu_{Q^*}$, which by Eq. \ref{eq:Qdef} will contain contributions from all energies, being non-zero only in the presence of charge imbalance.
+where $N(0)$ is the normal-metal density of states at the Fermi energy, which can be independently detected and compared to the chemical potential for Cooper pairs.
+This is often done by observing the current across a second NIS junction, which is given by $I = G^N \times \mu_{Q^*}$, where $G^N$ is the normal state conductance of the junction.
+From Eq. \ref{eq:Qdef}, this will contain contributions from all energies, being non-zero only in the presence of charge imbalance.

-In 2010 Hübler \textit{et al.} \cite{hubler_charge_2010} demonstrated a succinct experimental model to directly measure the real space relaxation of quasiparticle charge imbalance at \SI{}{mK} temperatures relevant for superconducting quantum applications, which serves as a fundamental basis for both the experimental design and analysis to follow.
-By using pairs of NIS tunnel junctions biased to specific voltages, they demonstrated that a non-local current due to charge imbalance alone could be detected away from the injector junction with sufficient amplitude to determine the spectral properties of the charge imbalance relaxation length in Al at low temperatures.
+In 2010 Hübler \textit{et al.} \cite{hubler_charge_2010} directly measured the real space relaxation of quasiparticle charge imbalance at \SI{}{mK} temperatures relevant for superconducting quantum applications.
+Using pairs of NIS tunnel junctions, one biased at a finite voltage and the other held at zero bias, they demonstrated that a non-local current due to charge imbalance alone could be detected away from the injector junction with sufficient amplitude to determine the energy dependence of the charge imbalance relaxation length in Al at low temperatures.
 To summarize the process: first, a current $I_{inj}(V_{inj})$ is injected at a given bias to generate a charge imbalance $Q^*$ by tunneling of electrons or holes into the superconductor which then relax at a rate of $1/\tau_{Q^*}$.
-For large injector currents, a large charge imbalance $Q^*$ will be established and $d\mu_{Q^*}/dV_{inj}$ will be nonzero.
-Due to the diffusion of quasiparticles through the superconductor, $\mu_{Q^*}$ will decay exponentially over a length scale $\lambda_{Q^*} = \sqrt{D \tau_{Q^*}}$ where $D_q$ is the diffusion constant for quasiparticles.
-Finally, one observes the steady-state quasiparticle current $dI_{det}/dV_{inj} = G^N_{det} \times d\mu_{Q^*}/dV_{inj}$ using a second, un-biased NIS junction a distance $L$ from the injector.
-By measuring at zero detector bias, this current stems entirely from the chemical potential within the superconductor due to charge imbalance alone, and by making multiple measurements at varying $L$, the exponential relaxation can be traced out.
-More detailed derivations of the quasiparticle conductance between junctions have been presented extensively elsewhere in the literature \cite{pethick_relaxation_1979,pals_non-equilibrium_1982,tinkham_introduction_2004,hubler_charge_2010,kolenda_nonlocal_2013}.
+For large injector currents, a large charge imbalance $Q^*$ will be established resulting in a finite $\mu_{Q^*}$ according to Eq. \ref{eq:muq}. $\mu_{Q^*}$ decays exponentially over the charge imbalance length